muehmar/pojo-builder/README.md

 * 0.7.2 - Fix type conversion for annotated getter method for optional fields
 * 0.7.1 - Fix possible stackoverflow caused by circular annotation paths
 * 0.7.0
-    * SafeBuilder can be created as discrete class
+    * PojoBuilder can be created as discrete class
     * Improve meta annotation processing
     * Classname of the data class can be used to create custom builder or extension class names
 * 0.6.0